aychtang/prolog-beginner-guide/guide.md

 Facts:
 ======
-The syntax for defining a fact, is the following:
+The syntax for defining a Term, is the following:

 ```
 factname(relation1, relation2 ... relationN) :- Body (also called goal).
 ```

-Let's add a few facts to our programs universe:
+Let's add a few Facts to our programs universe:

 ```
 male(zeus).